SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 We are going to face a tremendous blizzard somewhere in the nation.
 It will likely affect several states.
 That is the biggest threat that a winter storm can present.
 If we find ourselves fighting a blizzard there are bigger concerns.
 The most of which is power.

-Drinking plenty warm liquids will also help keep you warm.
-Have some tea, coffee or hot chocolate to enjoy during the storm.
+Drinking plenty of warm liquids will also help keep you warm.
+Have some tea, coffee, or hot chocolate to enjoy during the storm.

 Be sure you have plenty of food and water on hand, in case you find that you are snowed in.
 This is a very rare situation for most people but, it can happen.
 This is where a base of food storage comes into play.